Rodent Services in Pasadena, CA

 Rodent Services Built Around Pasadena Properties

-We offer tailored rodent services so the work can match the property: inspection to identify what’s active and where, rat control, mice control, and rodent exclusion to seal entry points permanently.
+We offer tailored rodent services so the work can match the property: inspection to identify species, activity, damage and openings, exclusion to seal entry points long-term, and exterior control to maintain control of the local population and reduce rodent pressure on vehicles and homes.

-Most situations need two or three of those working together — inspection to set the plan, control to address the current population, and exclusion to keep the next group out.
+Most situations need two or three of those working together — inspection to set the plan, exclusion to keep the next group out, and an integrated approach for population reduction.

 Our Pest